 Independent study research projects are an integral and immensely popular component of undergraduate BME education at Duke.
 In any given semester, about one-third of the majors are taking an independent study course.
-Up to two such courses may be counted as BME electives.
-Independent study courses are taken in the Junior and/or Senior years.
+Up to two such courses may be counted as BME electives if they are taken in the junior or senior years.

 Students participating in the NAE Grand Challenges Scholar Program and/or contributing to the efforts of the Duke Smart Home may obtain independent study credits for their work if their project is supervised by a BME faculty.